$5,595 | Completing Grades 6–8

 Day 14: Departure from San José

-We’ll stay in a mix of rustic lodges, group tents, and raised jungle platforms throughout the trip.
+We’ll stay in a mix of rustic lodges, hotels, and raised jungle platform tents throughout the trip.

 What to Expect: Falling asleep to rainforest sounds, waking up with howler monkeys, and getting muddy in the best way.

-Meals are homemade, Costa Rican-style—think rice and beans, plantains, tropical fruit, grilled chicken, veggie stir-fries, and gallo pinto.
+Food reflects Costa Rican traditions.
+Think rice and beans, plantains, tropical fruit, grilled chicken, veggie stir-fries, and gallo pinto.
+During the Bribri visit, we also learn about traditional cooking and chocolate-making.

 All Diets Welcome